Analysis | Why Indonesia Is Shifting Its Capital From Jakarta

 7. What will happen to Jakarta?

 It’ll keep growing.
 The population is on course to reach 35.6 million by 2030, helping it topple Tokyo as the world’s most populous city.
-Since the greater metropolitan area generates almost a fifth of Indonesia’s GDP, Jakarta will continue to be the country’s main commercial hub.
+The greater metropolitan area, which generates almost a fifth of Indonesia’s GDP, will continue to be the country’s main commercial hub.
 There’s a $43 billion plan to sort out the traffic, including a Mass Rapid Transit rail line that opened in 2019.
 As for Jakarta’s submergence problem, the president is planning a giant wall to keep big waves out.

 To contact the reporters on this story: Thomas Kutty Abraham in Jakarta at tabraham4@bloomberg.net;Arys Aditya in Jakarta at aaditya5@bloomberg.net

-To contact the editors responsible for this story: Stephanie Phang at sphang@bloomberg.net, Grant Clark
+To contact the editors responsible for this story: Stephanie Phang at sphang@bloomberg.net, Grant Clark, Paul Geitner

 ©2019 Bloomberg L.P.